xStarbound/xStarbound/README.md

 - [xSIP](https://github.com/fezzedone/xSIP) — xSIP's universal mod support requires xStarbound v2.5+ or OpenStarbound.
 - [xWEdit](https://github.com/fezzedone/xWEdit) — this WEdit fork requires xStarbound for full functionality, but is partially supported by OpenStarbound (no mid-air tile placement) and compatible with vanilla Starbound (with no extra functionality above WEdit).
 - Mods that change the size or number of bags in the inventory or hotbar — as of xSB v2.4, xStarbound gives these mods full compatibility with vanilla multiplayer and existing characters «out of the box».

-[^beta_hotbar]: If you switch to a configuration with fewer than ten hotbar / action bar slots, xStarbound will remove links on missing slots.
-Don't be surprised if slots are empty if you later decide to reinstall _Beta Hotbar!_ or another action bar mod.

 ### ✅ Compatible